workingpleasewait/zerox-electron/README.md

 # Zerox-Electron

-Zerox-Electron is a simple app for processing and converting PDF files using OpenAI's API.
+Zerox-Electron is a simple app for processing and converting PDF files into a digestible, combined TXT file using OpenAI's API.
 This application allows users to select a directory containing PDF files, convert them, verify the combined output, and delete the original PDF files if desired.

 ## Features